Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of the end of January 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union (EU) member companies and non-EU (Serbia and Ukraine) member companies) was 789 TWh or 19.4% lower than the previous month, reflecting the winter gas demand.
+- As of the end of January 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 789 TWh or 19.4% lower than the previous month, reflecting the winter gas demand.
 But the level was still 218 TWh or 38.2% higher than one year earlier, and 252 TWh higher than the five-year average.
 The stored volume represented 71% of the working capacity, coming down from 97.6% on 4 November 2019, the highest occupancy ever in the history of the storage statistics, still staying significantly higher than the past five-year range of 40% - 55% at the time of the year.

 - The largest contributors to the increase of stored volumes include the growing imports of LNG into the European region starting in the third quarter of 2018 and a rather slow increase of winter gas demand.
 The ongoing global expansion of LNG production capacity, combined with slowing demand growth in traditional LNG markets in Northeast Asia, resulted in 1.7 times larger LNG delivery into Europe in 2019 than in 2018, notably from increasing LNG volumes from the United States and Russia.
 It is thought that operators, who want to buy gas cheap in off-peak periods and sell it high in high-demand winter months, are using those storage facilities.